 - There is more responsibility on the lessee than t lessor; hence, there is a minimum risk for the lessor.

 Example of Triple Net Lease

 An Ltd gave one of the commercial properties on lease to Mr. Z for monthly lease rent of $ 5,000.
-The standard lease for the property as per governmental norms is $ 5,500.
-Apart from lease rent, the lessee has to pay the property tax approx. $ 550 every year, maintenance charges as per facilities required every month which comes to $500 per month, the property insurance, which is $ 400 every year, and every repair and maintenance expense whenever required is the example of the net triple lease agreement as apart from lease rent other maintenance charges are to be paid separately and are to be borne by the lessee apart from monthly lease rentals to the lessor.
+The standard lease for the property, as per governmental norms, is $ 5,500.
+Apart from lease rent, the lessee must pay the property tax approximately. $ 550 every year, maintenance charges as per facilities required every month, which comes to $500 per month, the property insurance, which is $ 400 every year, and every repair and maintenance expense whenever required is the example of the net triple lease agreement as apart from lease rent other maintenance charges are to be paid separately and are to be borne by the lessee apart from monthly lease rentals to the lessor.

 Here for the lessee, the triple net lease rent is lease rent, i.e., $ 60,000 per year ($5,000 * 12) plus property tax which is $ 550 per year plus maintenance charges of $6,000 per year ($500*12), i.e., $500 is paid every month plus insurance charges which is $ 400 every year and other yearly maintenance charges which are $1,000.

 Triple Net Lease vs Net Lease

 - In this, the lease rentals, maintenance charges, legal taxes, and building insurance is to be borne by the lessee; hence it is called a triple net lease; as a part of the net lease, the other three maintenance charges are to be borne by the lessee whereas, in case of the net lease other charges like maintenance, insurance, etc. are to be borne by the lessor which is included in lease rent.